yoadfe/LB-Task/README.md

 ### The Load Balancer
 - Based on Express.js as the server framework
-- Get requests are being balanced with a round-robin method, using rocky proxy (https://github.com/h2non/rocky)
+- Get requests are balanced with a round-robin method, using rocky proxy (https://github.com/h2non/rocky)
 - Post requests are forwarded to All servers, returning response from first server available
 - If one of the servers is unavailable during the post request, an infinite retries will be conducted, using an exponential back-off interval - with the help of request-retry module and custom code (https://github.com/FGRibreau/node-request-retry)
 - Metrics are exposed for Prometheus using prom-client (https://github.com/siimon/prom-client) and are available at /metrics endpoint